Yabloko: Exclusion of members

 Over the entire history of the party, several prominent party members were excluded, who became prominent politicians on their own: Oksana Dmitriyeva, Alexei Navalny, Maxim Reznik, Maxim Katz, and Ilya Yashin.

 The period of Sergey Mitrokhin was marked not only by the exclusion of members but also by the suspension of the powers of the regional branches.
-It was the case in party regional branches in Omsk, Belgorod (for cooperation with United Russia party), Bryansk (for the removal of the chairman of the local branch – candidate for governor of the region Andrei Ponomarev – from the elections in the interests of the current governor of the region Nikolai Denin, later accused of corruption), Krasnodar (for violating party discipline), St. Petersburg, and several other branches.
+It was the case in party regional branches in Omsk, Belgorod (for cooperation with United Russia), Bryansk (for the removal of the chairman of the local branch, candidate for governor of the region Andrei Ponomarev from the elections in the interests of the current governor of the region Nikolai Denin, later accused of corruption), Krasnodar (for violating party discipline), St. Petersburg, and several other branches.

-In 2020, the Federal leadership of Yabloko decided to exclude the chairman of the Novosibirsk branch Svetlana Kaverzina, and three of her associates from the party.
-The leadership considered that they "did not comply with the decision of the party bureau and publicly declared their disagreement with it, which caused political damage to the party".
+In 2020, the federal leadership of Yabloko decided to exclude the chairman of the Novosibirsk branch Svetlana Kaverzina, and three of her associates from the party.
+The leadership considered that they, "did not comply with the decision of the party bureau and publicly declared their disagreement with it, which caused political damage to the party".
 In addition to Kaverzina, Anton Nelidov, Mikhail Ryazantsev, and Vyacheslav Udintsev lost their membership in the party.

-Also in 2020, the Federal Bureau of Yabloko expelled other 16 people from the party, including Maxim Katz, co-founder of the City Projects Foundation.
+Also in 2020, the Federal Bureau of Yabloko expelled 16 other people from the party, including Maxim Katz, co-founder of the City Projects Foundation.
 The decision of the bureau announced that Katz tried to gain control over the Moscow branch of the party by creating an "artificial majority" of his supporters who voted unanimously.
 Katz announced his intention to appeal the bureau's decision.

 In 2021, mass expulsions from the party as part of the "fight against katzism" and for signing open appeals of party members to the Congress continued.
 At least 98 members were expelled from the Moscow branch (according to one of the excluded – more than 200).

-The expelled members announced that they would form a new, independent from the party leadership organization, as well as that the current leadership of the party "is conducting a systematic fight against civil society", "justifies the repressions" and "accuses those who fight against them".
-The creation of the public movement "Yabloko" was announced, the declared aim to return the party under the control of their like-minded people or creating a new legal entity.
+The expelled members announced that they would form a new organization, independent from the party leadership organization, as well as that the current leadership of the party "is conducting a systematic fight against civil society", "justifies the repressions" and "accuses those who fight against them".
+The creation of the public movement "Yabloko" was announced, with the declared aim to return the party under the control of their like-minded people or creating a new legal entity.

 In addition, 189 members were denied registration, and 488 were suspended, depriving them of the right to any form of participation in internal elections.
 Many suspended party members consider this action to be inconsistent with the law on political parties and challenge it in court.